-Dented Brick® Craft Vodka is our version of a well vodka, made with craft quality.
-This well vodka is made from a unique combination grain neutral spirit brought to proof with the most important ingredient — artesian, limestone-filtered water.
-This water is sourced directly from the majestic mountains of Utah, home of the greatest snow on earth!
-The snowmelt then flows into the distillery's own Artesian Well creating the unique flavor profile crafted from this mineral rich water.
+Dented Brick® Craft Vodka is the #1 selling vodka in Utah, and it’s not hard to see why.
+This exceptionally clean and gluten-free well vodka is made from 100% non-GMO corn, brought to proof with the most important ingredient — artesian, limestone-filtered water.
+This water is sourced directly from the snowy and majestic Rocky Mountains, the snow melt flowing into the distillery's own artesian well, creating a unique flavor profile crafted from this pure and mineral rich water.

 Commonly referred to as "nosing" this is where you sniff the spirit to soak in those delicious aromas.
 Short quick sniffs are best to capture different aromas.
 You have about 7 seconds before your nose gives up and stops noticing things so try and identify things quickly.